wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/security-related-http-headers.md

 **Cookies carrying authentication or session state:** `HttpOnly; Secure; SameSite=Strict; Path=<narrow>`.
 Set `Domain` only when cross-subdomain sharing is required.

-### Headers that must not be set
+## Headers your code must not emit

-These are deprecated and either ignored or actively harmful.
-Remove them from any deployment that still emits them, and update any tooling that flags their absence as a finding.
+Deprecated, ignored, or actively harmful.
+If you find existing code emitting one of these, remove it.

 | Header | Status |
 |---|---|